-The SDP covers a period of 20 years and the latest was approved in 2017.
-It identifies where new development should be located.
-It also sets out a policy framework to help deliver sustainable economic growth and enhance the quality of life in the Glasgow City and Clyde Valley Region.
-The current SDP was approved by Scottish Ministers on 24 July 2017.
+The SDP covers a period of 20 years, with the current SDP being approved by Scottish Ministers on 24 July 2017.
+The SDP sets out a clear vision and spatial strategy for the Glasgow City Region with a focus on the key land use and development.
+It also sets out a policy framework to help deliver sustainable economic growth and enhance the quality of life in the Glasgow City Region.